thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Custom.Windows.Sysinternals.Autoruns
 Customised version of the original VQL artifact that also utilizes VirusTotal query from the endpoint.

+### Custom.Windows.Sysinternals.Sigcheck
+Deploys Sysninternals Sigcheck and also can utilize VirusTotal query from the endpoint.

 ### Custom.Server.Monitoring.ScheduleAllFlowDeletion
 Custom artifact that schedules the deletion of all flows in a certain time period to make up space in the datastore.